-If you want to rise to a higher level of consciousness you need to stop defining yourself by your thoughts and your emotions.
+If you want to reduce stress and stop overthinking you need to stop defining yourself by your thoughts and your emotions.

-Unfortunately, most people currently define themselves by their thoughts and emotions without even realizing it.
+Unfortunately, most people do just that without even realizing it.

-For example: “I’m angry” or “I feel like it’s true so it must be true.”
+For example: “I’m angry” or “I feel it, so it must be true.”

 It’s become an unconscious habit.

 The good news is that this habit can be replaced with a healthier thought process that will help you rise to a higher level.

 In this article we’ll discuss the core societal belief that encourages you to define yourself by your thoughts and emotions.
 Then I’ll show you a technique you can use to overcome it and rise to a higher level of consciousness.

 You’re gonna love it!
 I’m super excited to show this to you!

 A higher level of consciousness is a new pattern of thinking that will elevate your current mindset.
 It will help you reduce stress and stop ruminating thoughts.